Business First Grant

 - A list of sources for all funding.

 The Over-the-Rhine Chamber of Commerce is able to make these grants because of the generosity of our donors.
 These grants are important to the OTR Chamber and our business district because they help us fulfill our mission of promoting economic vitality and fostering a socially and culturally diverse Over-the-Rhine community.
-A special thanks to the following organizations for making this grant possible: P&G, PNC Bank, the Hubert Family Foundation and BB&T.
+A special thanks to the following organizations for making this grant possible: BB&T, the Hubert Family Foundation, Main Street Ventures, PNC Bank and P&G.